Craig Wrolstad: Personal life

 Wrolstad resides in Lake Tapps, Washington.

 Outside of the NFL, Wrolstad is a high school athletic director at Seattle Christian School.

 Officiating career

 Early years

 Wrolstad served several seasons in NFL Europe, including three seasons as a referee.
 Prior to entering the NFL, Wrolstad was in the Pacific-10 Conference and the Arena Football League.
+His final collegiate game was the 2003 Sugar Bowl between Georgia and Florida State.

 NFL career

 Wrolstad was hired by the NFL in 2003 as a field judge, and was promoted to referee with the start of the 2014 NFL season following the retirements of Ron Winter and Scott Green.
 Wrolstad wore uniform number 89 as a field judge, then switched to number 4 upon his promotion.
-Number 4 was previously worn by Bruce Finlayson, Bill Kingzett and Doug Toole.
+Number 4 was previously worn by Bruce Finlayson, Bill Kingzett, Wilson Gosier and Doug Toole.

 Wrolstad was named the alternate referee of Super Bowl LII, which was held at U.S. Bank Stadium in Minneapolis.

 Wrolstad was named the referee of 2020 Pro Bowl, which was held at Camping World Stadium in Orlando, Florida.